 The university has also made strategic investments in staffing and resources to cultivate and foster strategic partnerships that create enrollment opportunities as well as promote student success.
-In FY18, formal partnerships were established with Quicken Loans, Ford Motor Company, United Shore, City of Detroit, and Michigan Municipal League.
-The university is also looking to secure formal partnerships with Fiat-Chrysler Automobiles, General Motors, Blue Cross Blue Shield of Michigan, Auto-Owners Insurance and DTE Energy.
+In FY19, formal partnerships were established with Blue Cross Blue Shield, Chemical Bank, Fiat-Chrysler Automobiles, DTE Energy, Oakland County and others.